cygig/MonteCarloPi/readme.md

 ## MonteCarloPi()
 Constructor.
 Will use the default seed.

-## MonteCarloPi(_unsigned long_ mySeed)
+## MonteCarloPi(_unsigned int_ mySeed)
 Constructor where you can set your own seed.

 ## _double_ piLoop(_unsigned long_ myLoop)
 The most basic of all benchmark, see [Loop](#loop). myLoop is the number of times you wish to loop.
 Returns the estimated value of pi.

 ## _double_ piToDP(_byte_ myDP)
-Estimates pi until the desired decimal places, which is myDP.
+Estimates pi repeatedly until the desired decimal places, which is myDP, is reached.
 Returns the estimated value of pi.
 See [Accurate to Decimal Places](#accurate-to-decimal-places).

 ## _void_ runOnce()
 Generates one random point.
 Checks if the random point falls within the circle quadrant and increment the total number of points in circle quadrant or square quarter accordingly.
 Mainly used for multi-core benchmark.

 ## _void_ setDP(_byte_ myDP)
-Sets the decimal place accuracy to match the estimated pi value to, via myDP.
+Sets the decimal place accuracy via myDP.
 For example setting `setDP(2)`will cause `isAccurate()` to return `true` if the estimation of pi is 3.14XXXXX.
 See [Accurate to Decimal Places](#accurate-to-decimal-places).
 Mainly used for multi-core benchmark.

 ## _bool_ isAccurate()
-Checks if the estimated pi value is accurate to the decimal places set in `setDP(byte myDP)` or `piToDP(byte myDP)`.
+Checks if the estimated pi value is accurate to the decimal place accuracy set in `setDP(byte myDP)` or `piToDP(byte myDP)`.
 Remember to run `setDP(byte myDP)` or `piToDP(byte myDP)` before using this function.
 Mainly used for multi-core benchmark.

 ## _double_ computePi()
 Computes and returns an estimate for pi with the given number of points in the circle quadrant and square quarter.
 Mainly used for multi-core benchmark.